metrorailings/OwlBlog/content/posts/preseason-review-bills-1.md

 **COACHING TURNOVER**
 On offense and defense, I noticed a few junior assistants have been reassigned or have had their titles clarified.

-The only major change came at the defensive line.
-The two assistants from last year overseeing that position group were replaced with two new coaches this year.
+The only major change came with the coach overseeing the defensive line leaving voluntarily to return to college football.
+That resignation prompted Sean McDermott to reach out to a former colleague from his Carolina days to come and coach the defensive linemen.

 ***